Career Definition for a Casino Security Officer

 Gaming Services Worker

 This career field includes positions serving customer in casinos or racetracks, such as gaming supervisors or managers, dealers and sports book writers or runners.
 Many positions only require a high school diploma, although management positions may require a degree.
-Average job growth of 1% was projected for these jobs, overall, by the BLS, during the 2014-2024 decade.
-The annual median wage of $24,040 was reported in 2015.
+Slower-than-average job growth of 2% was projected for these jobs by the BLS during the 2016-2026 decade.
+The annual median wage for gaming services workers of $22,300 was reported in 2017, with supervisors and managers earning higher salaries.

 Private Detective and Investigator

 Normally having a high school education and some experience in law enforcement, these detectives and investigators analyze information discovered about personal, legal or financial matters.
-From 2014-2024, the BLS expected average employment growth of 5%, for this profession that offered an annual median salary of $45,610 in 2015.
+From 2016-2026, the BLS expected a faster-than-average employment growth of 11%, for this profession that offered an annual median salary of $50,700 in 2017.